Skip to Content

 The specific program for each resident is developed initially based upon the resident’s goals, interests, and previous experience.
 The program is continually developed throughout the training year at regular intervals based on evolving resident goals and interests, resident training needs determined by review of summative preceptor evaluations, resident self-evaluations, quarterly evaluations by the residency leadership board, and the pharmacy service infrastructure.

 All residents are required to complete rotations in core subject areas considered to be essential to the general pharmacy practitioner.
-These include drug distribution and operations, acute medicine, critical care, acute psychiatry, primary care, and pharmacoeconomics.
+These include drug distribution and operations, acute medicine, critical care, acute psychiatry, primary care, and clinical pharmacy administration.
 Extended 4-month block longitudinal learning experiences aimed at producing a well-rounded pharmacy practitioner include: drug information (DI) with newsletter (The Valley Times), medication safety, and practice management.
 Yearlong longitudinal learning experiences aimed at producing a well-rounded pharmacy practitioner include: (1) resident-initiated research project related to pharmacy practice, (2) Community Living Center (CLC) chart review (3) prior authorization drug review, and (4) drug distribution and operations.
 A broad range of elective rotations are available to permit the resident flexibility in attaining individual goals.
 Upon satisfactory completion of the program, trainees are awarded a residency certificate.

 The program is a twelve-month, post-graduate training experience composed of month-long discrete core components: